dudarev/speechdown/docs/adrs/archive/007_transcription_caching_architecture.md

 ### CLI Cache Management:

 #### Clear Cache Command:

 ```
 speechdown clear-cache [options]
 ```

 Options:

 - `--all`: Remove all cached transcriptions
 - `--older-than <days>`: Remove transcriptions older than specified days
 - `--dry-run`: Show what would be deleted without actually deleting

 #### Force Retranscription:

 ```
-speechdown transcribe [file] --force
+speechdown transcribe [file] --ignore-existing
 ```

-The `--force` flag will bypass cache and perform a new transcription.
+The `--ignore-existing` flag will bypass cache and perform a new transcription.

 ## Consequences

 ### Positive

 - Maximum simplicity: Just file hash → transcription mapping
 - Zero configuration: No parameters to track or manage
 - Minimal storage: Only one transcription per file